Study in Japan

 Subject tuition fees vary university to university.
 Nevertheless, Municipal and National universities are cheaper as compared to private Japanese universities.
 On an average graduate and undergraduate course can cost you around 802,000 yen (excluding living cost).
 You can visit your desired university’s website for exact tuition fee for your favorite course.
 As for as living cost is concerned, on an average an international student is expected to spend 1,00,000 yen, however, north- east area is cheaper compared to rest of Japan.

 This scholarship is offered at graduate level.
-The Rotary Yoneyama funding for Applicants Residing Abroad, or “Overseas Application Scholarship” for short, is carried out as special program to support overseas students in the most-difficult first years of their enrollment in Japanese universities and graduate schools.
+The Rotary Yoneyama Scholarship for Applicants Residing Abroad, or “Overseas Application Scholarship” for short, is carried out as special program to support overseas students in the most-difficult first years of their enrollment in Japanese universities and graduate schools.
 The application for following should be sent by post on or before 31 October 2011.

-The Japan-IMF program for Asia (JISPA) was first introduced in 1993.
+The Japan-IMF Scholarship Program for Asia (JISPA) was first introduced in 1993.
 It is funded by the Government of Japan, administered by the International Monetary Fund (IMF), and conducted at various graduate schools in Japan.
 This scholarship is open to Bangladesh, Bhutan, Cambodia, China, India, Indonesia, Kazakhstan, Kyrgyz Republic, Lao P.D.R., Malaysia, Maldives, Mongolia, Myanmar, Nepal, Pacific Island Countries, Papua New Guinea, Philippines, Sri Lanka, Tajikistan, Thailand, Timor-Leste, Turkmenistan, Uzbekistan, and Vietnam.
 The deadline for above mentioned is December10, 2011.

 This scholarship is open for any subject at graduate level of education.
-The grant is open to all international applicants who are registered to attend a graduate school in Japan and does not possess Japanese citizenship.
+The scholarship is open to all international applicants who are registered to attend a graduate school in Japan and does not possess Japanese citizenship.
 His or her academic achievement as well as moral character is supposed to be exemplary.
 He or she must be considered in need of financial aid due to extenuating financial circumstances.
 The deadline for same is 30 November 2011.

 The Japanese Urological Association International Foundation provides young urologists in Asian countries with support to observe surgeries/procedures, as well as attend clinics and staff activities in Japan for 2 to 3 months.
 This program supports both urological and endourological training.
 Scholars with no previous or current training in Japanese institutions are eligible.
 This is a rolling scholarship and dead line is 25 December each year.